Honda NT650: European model

-A cousin to the Hawk GT, the NTV 600 'Revere' was available in Europe from 1988 to 1992.
+A cousin to the Hawk GT, the NTV 600 "Revere" was available in Europe from 1988 to 1992.
 It had an integrated steel frame, larger fuel tank (19 litres or 4.2 imperial gallons), a lower and stubbier silencer, shaft drive, single-sided alloy swinging arm at rear with adjustable monoshock and a centre stand.
-It was launched a 'gentleman's' motorcycle but was seen as expensive for what was on offer.
+It was launched as a "gentleman's" motorcycle but was seen as expensive for what was on offer.

-The 600 Revere was replaced in 1993 by the bored-out NTV650 (the Revere name being dropped in the u.k), with a cheaper specification (including tubular handlebars instead of alloy bars, cheaper instruments and horns, some supplied without a centre stand), and continued with the 'stubby' silencer until '95 and later models got a full length silencer to comply with updated noise regs.
+The 600 Revere was replaced in 1993 by the bored-out NTV650 (the Revere name being dropped in the UK), with a cheaper specification (including tubular handlebars instead of alloy bars, cheaper instruments and horns, some supplied without a centre stand), and continued with the "stubby" silencer until 1995 and later models got a full-length silencer to comply with updated noise regulations.
 The price was reduced compared to the Revere, and this later model sold better.

 The NTV650 was replaced in 1998 by the Spanish built NT650V Deauville, a much heavier fully-faired model with integral small panniers and a steel double-sided swinging arm.

 Japan model

-Named the Bros in Japan, because the two different engine displacement versions conceived together as 'brothers', the Bros came in 400 and 650 cc versions, with the Bros 400 being designated NC25.
+Named the Bros in Japan, because the two different engine displacement versions conceived together as "brothers", the Bros came in 400 and 650 cc versions, with the Bros 400 being designated NC25.
 After Honda stopped exporting the Hawk in 1992, they continued the Bros in Japan for one more year.
 A close ratio gear box (which drops into the Hawk), different wheels, and lower clip-ons were the major changes.
 A Motor Cycle News review said the Bros 400 is "heavy, underpowered and outdated, ... but surprisingly nice to ride – they’re well balanced, steer well and the engine is flexible, torquey and characterful given its 33bhp output.
+The Bros version is chain driven instead of using a shaft drive, lightening the unspring weight of the bike considerably.
 The Bros has a comfy, semi-upright café racer riding position."